Saidou25/Meditating-neighbor/README.md

 ## Future developpment

-- Ability for user to also update username and email and change password.
-- Show who is the appointment for in the upcoming appointment card.
 - Error 404 page.
 - Add the "TMI" headquarter on the US map.
 - Optimize the application for maximum speed and scalability.
+- Keep on refactoring code.
+- Add comments.

 ## Contributing

 A great thank you to 'Stack Overflow' and all it's participants as well as 'Google' which helped tremendously for resources and troubleshooting.
+Thank you to Unsplash for fantastic pictures.

 ## Questions